MuhamadF/Dual-Mode-Obstacle-Avoiding-Robot/README.md

 Obstacle avoiding robot based on arduino nano with 2 ultrasonic sensor with bluetooth integration.

+# Library Used
+- NewPing (for more optimal sensor readings)

 # Features
 User can select 2 mode.